-From June 4 to 10, bars across Los Angeles will be offering creative takes on the classic Negroni cocktail.
-The coordinated, worldwide effort—8,340 venues are participating, from Boston to Buenos Aires—is known as Negroni Week, and, in addition to giving you a chance to try some delicious drinks, it’s raised $1.5 million for charity since 2013.
+From June 24 to 30, bars across Los Angeles will be offering creative takes on the classic Negroni cocktail.
+The coordinated, worldwide effort is known as Negroni Week, and, in addition to giving you a chance to try some delicious drinks, it’s raised nearly $2 million for a variety of charities.

-In 2013, the Portland, Oregon-based drinks magazine Imbibe teamed up with Campari for a benefit campaign based around the iconic red cocktail.
+The project was started in 2013 by Portland, Oregon-based drinks magazine Imbibe and Campari (the Italian liquor which gives a classic negroni its signature red hue).
 Just over 100 bars participated in that first year, donating one dollar for each of the special drinks sold to the fundraiser.
-But momentum built, particularly with the spread of the #NegroniWeek hashtag on social media, and each subsequent year the project has grown.
+Momentum has continued to build, particularly with the spread of the #NegroniWeek hashtag on social media, and each subsequent year the project has grown.

 Each bar that participates can choose what Negroni they will serve, be it a classic version or their own house creation, and they pick from a long list of approved charities, so you each bar you drop by might be donating to a different organization—all the more reason to hop around and try several.

 There are 102 bars around L.A. that have signed up for Negroni Week.
 On the site, you can narrow down the full list by location or charity supported.
 We’ve picked a few to get you started.

 Negroni Week overlaps with Mai Tai Day, and the Mermaid decided that called for a mash-up of both drinks in one.
 That limited-edition offering is in addition to their flight of negronis featuring spirits made by female distillers at Spirit Guild, Gem & Bolt, and Star Spirits.
 428 E. 2nd St., Little Tokyo.